-NOTE 9 - CONVERTIBLE NOTES PAYABLE
+NOTE 8 - CONVERTIBLE NOTES PAYABLE

-Convertible notes payable consisted of the following as of December 31, 2021 and 2020:
+Convertible notes payable consisted of the following as of December 31, 2022 and 2021:

-December 31, 2021 December 31, 2020
+Dec ember 31, 2022] December 31, 2021

-Convertible note payable (a) \$ \$ 50
+Convertible note payable \$ 9,065 (9,0 065

-Convertible notes payable (b) 9,065 8,146

-Convertible notes payable 9,065 8,196

-Less: debt discount (738) (1,411)
+Less: debt discount (541) (7 738)

-Convertible notes payable, net \$ 8,327 \$ 6,785
+Convertible notes payable, net \$ 8,524 9 8,3 327

-- (a) In October 2018, the Company entered into a convertible note payable agreement with a venture capital firm in the amount of \$50.
-The note bears interest at 6% per annum, is unsecured, matures in October 2023 and is convertible into the Company's common stock at the price of \$10.50 per share, which was equal to the fair value of the common stock on the date of the agreement.
-During the year ended December 31, 2020, no payments were made on the note and the note accrued interest of \$3 during the year ended December 31, 2020.
-As of December 31, 2020, the principal balance due on the loan was \$50 and the accrued and unpaid interest was \$4.
-During the year ended December 31, 2021, the Company entered into a settlement agreement with the lender.
-Under the agreement, a note payment of \$50 was made, no interest was accrued on the note and the accrued interest due of \$4 on December 31, 2020, was forgiven.
-At December 31, 2021, no amounts were owed on the note. - (b) During the year ended December 31, 2020, the Company entered into convertible note payable agreements with an investing group under which the Company borrowed \$8,146.
+During the year ended December 31, 2020, the Company entered into convertible note payable agreements with an investing group under which the Company borrowed \$8,146.
 The notes accrue interest at 6.0% per annum, are unsecured, have a maturity date of September 2025 and are convertible into the Company's common stock at the price of \$10.50 per share, which was the fair value of the common stock on the date of the agreement.
 In consideration for the note, the Company issued the note holder stock warrants to purchase up to 133,847 shares of its common stock with an exercise price of \$10.50 per share.
 The warrants expire in September 2025.

 The Company calculated the fair value of the warrants issued to the noteholder to be \$864 using a Black Scholes option pricing model and performed a relative fair value allocation.
-The Company then made a calculation to determine if a beneficial conversion feature ("BCF") existed.
+The Company then made a calculation to determine if a beneficial conversion feature (BCF) existed.
 The beneficial conversion was based upon the effective conversion price based on the proceeds received that were allocated to the convertible instrument.
 Based upon the Company's calculation, it was determined that a beneficial conversion feature existed amounting to \$594 and was recorded as a debt discount.
 As such the Company recognized a debt discount at the date of issuance in the aggregate amount of \$1,485 consisting of the \$27 fees paid relating to the loan, the relative value of the warrants and the BCF.
 The note discount is being amortized over the term of the notes and the unamortized portion is recognized as a reduction to the carrying amount of the notes (a valuation debt discount).
-During the year ended December 31, 2020, no principal or interest was paid on the notes, and as of December 31, 2020, a total of \$8,146 of principal and \$97 of accrued and unpaid interest was due on the notes.
 As of December 31, 2020, the Company had amortized \$74 of debt discount, leaving an unamortized balance of \$1,411 at December 31, 2020.
 During the year ended December 31, 2021, the Company adopted ASU 2020-06 (see Note 2), which had the effect of reversing out \$565 of the debt discount existing at December 31, 2020.